110kc3/reddit-video-gen/README.md

+## Note: with new chages of reddit API this is now unmaintained

 # Reddit Video Generator

 Reddit Video Generator is a Python-based project that creates videos from top Reddit posts and their comments.
 The project uses Selenium WebDriver for taking screenshots of the posts, moviepy for video editing, and text-to-speech for generating audio from the post titles and comments.